rutgers-bootcamp-team-5/project-4/README.md

 ### Model 3 - Non-RFE Columns
+This model used the 29 features not included in Model 2.
 | Layer  | Neurons | Activation Function |
 | ------ | ------- | ------------------- |
 | Input  |      29 | N/A                 |